isomerpages/moe-anglicanhigh/_about-us/DSA/Direct School Admission (DSA) 2023.md

 | 14 | Science, Technology, Engineering and Mathematics     | Robotics (Girls and Boys)|

 <p align="justify">
-If you are currently studying in a Singapore Primary School or equivalent, please follow the instructions appended below.
+All applicants will apply for DSA-Sec through a centralised DSA-Sec Portal.
 Prospective students who fit the criteria of our talents are strongly encouraged to apply. </p>

 <b><u>Application Procedures</u></b>